Number of coronavirus deaths revised down in Lincoln

-The number of coronavirus deaths were revised down in the latest 24-hour period in Lincoln.
+The number of coronavirus deaths were revised down over the bank holiday weekend in Lincoln.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Lincoln.